 Plugging \eqref{eqn:vn-for} into \eqref{eqn:hj-eqn} gives the governing equation for the evolution of $\phi$,

-Notice that the right-hand side of \eqref{eqn:ls-for} is a second-order term.
+Note that the right-hand side of \eqref{eqn:ls-for} is a second-order term.
 An explicit time stepping scheme requires a stability constraint on the time step $\tau<C h^2$ where $C$ is a constant depending on the ratio $\varepsilon_C/\varepsilon_V$.
-The second-order stability constraint is induced by the mean curvature term and is more strict than the common Courant-Friedrichs-Levy (CFL) condition that is encountered in level set methods.
-To mitigate the problem, based on the relation $\nabla\cdot(\nabla\phi/|\nabla\phi|) |\nabla \phi| = \Delta\phi + \nabla\cdot(1/|\nabla\phi|) |\nabla \phi|$, a semi-implicit level set method \cite{Smereka2003, Salac2008} is devised by adding an extra term $S(\Delta\phi^{n+1} - \Delta \phi^n)$ to stabilize the explicit time-stepping scheme,
+The second-order stability constraint is induced by the mean curvature term and is stricter than the common Courant-Friedrichs-Lewy (CFL) condition that is encountered in level set methods.
+To mitigate this problem, based on the relation $\nabla\cdot(\nabla\phi/|\nabla\phi|) |\nabla \phi| = \Delta\phi + \nabla\cdot(1/|\nabla\phi|) |\nabla \phi|$, we use a semi-implicit level set method \cite{Smereka2003, Salac2008} by adding an extra term $S(\Delta\phi^{n+1} - \Delta \phi^n)$ to stabilize the explicit time-stepping scheme:

 where $S \geq |\varepsilon_C(\phi^n)/\varepsilon_V(\phi^n)|$ is a selectable stabilization coefficient and $\epsilon>0$ is a small constant to avoid division by zero.
 Here, all but the stabilization term are treated explicitly to decouple the computation of $\phi^{n+1}$ and $u^{n+1}$ and avoid solving nonlinear systems.
-The fifth-order WENO scheme \cite{Osher1991, Osher2003} is used for $|\nabla\phi^n|$ in the left-hand side of \eqref{eqn:dis-ls} since it represents convection in the normal direction.
-Spatial derivatives in the right-hand side of \eqref{eqn:dis-ls} are approximated with central differences since they are diffusive in nature.
+The fifth-order WENO scheme \cite{Osher1991, Osher2003} is used for $|\nabla\phi^n|$ on the left-hand side of \eqref{eqn:dis-ls} since it represents convection in the normal direction.
+Spatial derivatives on the right-hand side of \eqref{eqn:dis-ls} are approximated with central differences since they are diffusive in nature.

 In practice, the level set function should be chosen as a signed distance function, which satisfies $|\nabla\phi|=1$, to improve the accuracy of the level set method.
 As the level set function evolves, it gradually becomes too flat or too steep in some areas and fails to be a signed distance function.
-To reconstruct a signed distance function again, the level set function $\phi$ is re-initialized by solving the re-initialization equation \cite{Osher2003}
+To recover the signed-distance property, the level set function $\phi$ is reinitialized by solving the re-initialization equation \cite{Osher2003}

 where $\tau$ is a pseudo-time, $\phi_0$ is the level set function before re-initialization, and $S(\phi) = \frac{\phi}{\sqrt{\phi^2 + h^2}}$ is a regularized sign function.
-The fifth-order WENO scheme and the third-order TVD Runge-Kutta scheme are used to solve the equation \eqref{eqn:rein-eqn}.
+The fifth-order WENO scheme and the third-order TVD Runge-Kutta scheme are used to solve \eqref{eqn:rein-eqn}.